cursebreakers/crypto-bro/README.md

 - Expanded flags/arguments (and man pages!)
   - var flags for pass and unames?
   - -b flag: generate batches of keys
   - -exp flag: pipe mode
-    - bypass menu, allowing the keys to be piped elsewhere
+    - bypass menu, allowing generated keys to be piped elsewhere
     - txt and md args for saving keys/batches to files

 *This is the planning section.
 These features are (99% likely) not yet implemented, nor may they ever be.*